geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 Verbose exception reporting returns service exceptions with full java stack traces (similar to how they appear in geoserver log file).

-By default this setting is disabled, GeoServer returns single-line error messages.
+By default, this setting is disabled, and GeoServer returns single-line error messages.

 This setting is only recommended for local troubleshooting and debugging.
 The excessive level of detail, can act as security vulnerability (for example a file not found exception revealing folder structure of your server).